 You are responsible for cleaning your own room and washing your own towels and linens.
 Laundry facilities are available in each of the residence halls.
 Bathrooms and other shared facilities are cleaned regularly by custodial staff.

 For more information on residence hall life, see the Residence Halls Welcome Guide on the UW Housing & Food Services site.

-The UW operates two apartment buildings on campus: Cedar Apartments and Stevens Court.
+The UW operates two apartment buildings on campus: Cedar Apartments and Nordheim Court.
 Both buildings offer single rooms in shared apartments.
 Cedar Apartments features furnished two- and four-bedroom apartments with fully equipped kitchens and shared bathrooms – one bathroom for every two bedrooms.
 Cedar Apartments also has studio apartments with private bathrooms.
 Stevens Court offers furnished four- and six-bedroom apartments with fully equipped kitchens, shared bathrooms and a community center.
 In both facilities, you can arrange to live with specific roommates.

 For summer quarter rates, see the Summer Rates page.
 Rates for shorter-term programs vary; see the information above on housing packages.